-As illustrated, the Community Volunteers provide an enhanced presence for the Kingston Police at innumerable community events.
-Since the inception of the KPCV program, we have received many compliments on the presence of our Community Volunteers at special events and the many activities in which they engage for the betterment of our community.
+As illustrated, the KPCV provide an enhanced presence for the Kingston Police at innumerable community events.
+Since the inception of the KPCV program, we have received many compliments on the presence of the volunteers at special events and the many activities in which they engage for the betterment of our community.